Oil3/Webm-QuickLook-Plug-In/README.md

 > `opt + space` quicklooks in full-screen

 ## Features
-- [x] detects as it should if the preview is in the Finder panel, the background or in QuickLook,
+- [x] Behave as it should qhen the preview is in the Finder panel/Gallery, the background, or in Quick Look.
+- [x] Optional thumbnails/icons.
-- [x] introduces controls with the trackpad or the scroll wheel,  configurable actions and sensitivity.
+- [x] Fine-tunable controls and gestures/scrolling.
-- [x] scale-fits the video when resizing the preview above 100%.
+- [x] Picture-in-Picture that floats above Spotlight/Dock/Menu-bar.
-- [x] scale-fits the thumbnail in Finder, paused but playable if needed (e.g. gallery  view.).
+- [x] A-B looping and custom bookmarks.
-- [x] properly pauses and resumes like a .mov or .mp4,
+- [x] Properly pauses and resumes like native formats.
-- [x] has a new sample video.
+- [x] Spports every .webm including AV1.
-- [x] has low requirements (From macOS 15 Sequoia down to Monterey 12).
+- [x] Has low requirements (From macOS 26 Tahoe down to Big Sur 11).
-- [x] ultra-lightweight, and doesn't run in the background.
+- [x] Ultra-lightweight, and doesn't run in the background.

 ##